M (James Bond): John Huston/David Niven: 1967

 The 1967 film Casino Royale had not one but two Ms. The first is played by John Huston, who also co-directed.
-In this film, M's real name is McTarry and he is accidentally killed when, in order to get Bond out of retirement, he orders the military to fire mortars at Bond's mansion when the retired spy refuses to return to duty.
+In this film, M's real name is McTarry and he is accidentally killed when, in order to get Bond (David Niven) out of retirement, he orders the military to fire mortars at Bond's mansion when the retired spy refuses to return to duty.
 The first quarter of the film depicts Bond's subsequent visit to McTarry Castle in Scotland, on a quest to return the only piece of M's remains recovered after the attack—his bright red toupée.
 Subsequently, Bond—played by David Niven—becomes the new M and proceeds to order that all MI6 agents, male and female, be renamed "James Bond 007" in order to confuse the enemy.

 Edward Fox: 1983

-In 1983's Never Say Never Again, Edward Fox played M as a bureaucrat, contemptuous of Bond—far removed from the relationship shared between Bernard Lee's M and Sean Connery's Bond; the academic Jeremy Black notes that the contempt felt for the 00 section by Fox's M was reciprocated by Connery's Bond.
-Fox's M is very notably younger than all of the previous portrayals, and indeed his portrayal is the only instance ― to date ― of the actor playing M being younger than the actor playing Bond.
-The media historian James Chapman notes that whilst M considers Bond to be an out-dated relic, the Foreign Secretary orders the 00 section to be re-activated.
+In 1983's Never Say Never Again, Edward Fox played M as a bureaucrat, contemptuous of Bond (Sean Connery)—far removed from the relationship shared between Bernard Lee's M and Sean Connery's Bond in the original Eon films; the academic Jeremy Black notes that the contempt felt for the 00 section by Fox's M was reciprocated by Connery's Bond.
+Fox's M is also younger than any of the previous portrayals, and his portrayal is the only instance to date of the actor playing M being younger than the actor playing Bond.
+The media historian James Chapman notes that while M considers Bond to be an out-dated relic, the Foreign Secretary Lord Ambrose (Anthony Sharp) orders the 00 section to be re-activated.